 Students are advised to contact the teacher if they experience difficulty purchasing some of the books listed.

-Exchange and Study Abroad students: please see the Study in Leiden website for information on how to apply.
+Exchange and Study Abroad students: please see the Study Abroad/Exchange website for information on how to register.

 |Classics and Ancient Civilizations (research): Assyriology||Master||1||I, II|